 In his youth, Sydney Carton wasted his great potential and mysteriously lost a woman he loved.
 Now he's a drunk and a lawyer who takes no credit for his work.
 Carton has no hope for his life.
 Only Lucie understands his potential for goodness.
 In his selfless dedication to her and her family, Carton represents the transformative power of love.
 His self-sacrifice at the end of the novel makes him a Christ figure.
 By saving Lucie's family, Carton redeems himself from sin and lives on in their grateful memory.

 The A Tale of Two Cities quotes below are all either spoken by Sydney Carton or refer to Sydney Carton.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of A Tale of Two Cities published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of A Tale of Two Cities published in 2003.).

 Book 2, Chapter 5 Quotes